ahmedkenawy/MoviesApp/README.md

 This project may appear to have a very large structure for its size.
 However, this deliberate choice was made to demonstrate my proficiency in organizing and architecting code effectively.
 While the project itself may be small in scale, the structure employed reflects my commitment to writing clean, maintainable, and scalable code.

-### Note to Visitors

-If you find the project structure to be extensive relative to its size, rest assured that it serves as a testament to my dedication to best coding practices and showcases my experience in software development.
-Every aspect of the structure has been carefully considered and implemented to illustrate my skills in handling complex projects, even on a smaller scale.

 ## Table of Contents